zemogle/astrosource/joss/paper.md

 \item Provide the variability of all stars within the dataset as a catalogue to facilitate variable source identification.
 \item Calibrate the ensemble set to known stars in the field from APASS ([@henden2015apass]), SDSS ([@alam2015eleventh]), PanSTARRS ([@magnier2016pan]) or Skymapper ([@wolf2018skymapper]) depending on filter selection and declination.
 \item Extract the photometric measurements and plot lightcurves of provided target stars.
 \item Use period-search algorithms to find periodicity in the extracted lightcurves.
+Currently using Phase-Dispersion Minimization and String-Length algorithms writing by [altunin2020period] with more planned.
-\item Use box-finding algorithms to find transit-like features in the extracted lightcurves
+\item Use box-finding algorithms ([kovacs2002box]) to find transit-like features in the extracted lightcurves.
 \item Produce labelled and annotated output plots and a variety of data-files allowing further analysis and reporting.

 \end{itemize}